 About the garnish

-If you follow the steps in our pineapple flowers recipe, these pretty garnishes are actually really easy to make.
+If you follow the steps in our pineapple flowers recipe, these pretty garnishes are easy to make.
 And the best part is that you don't need special equipment to make them.
-A mandolin slicer might come in handy, though.

 They're excellent garnishes due to many reasons:

 - Unique - Dried pineapple garnishes are still not that common.
-So using them to decorate a drink make your drink stand out.
+So using them to decorate a drink makes your drink stand out.

 - Easy - You only need about 10 minutes of preparation before the slices go into the oven.
 That's it.